djmasde/wmaker/README.md

 wmavgload: Another system load meter.

+wmload: Load meter docker, runs ok.
+With -shape and -withdrawn command parameter, becomes in a docker.

 Window Maker 0.17.5:

 Runs ok in 2015, only changues, re formated Makefiles, and configure to actual format, install without problems :)